thingbound/tinkerhub/README.md

 });
 ```

-Collections also support the `deviceAvailable` and `deviceUnavailable` events.
+Collections also support the `device:available` and `device:unavailable` events.

 ## Working with devices and collections